 During the day, the auditorium became a Court House for York Region.
 The judge’s bench was at the rear of the auditorium and after each evening performance, the chairs had to be turned around to face the judge’s bench.
 Tables for the lawyers were set out and the set and stage draped.

-In 1977, Paul Aspland had joined the group as Artistic Director.
+In 1975, as mentioned Paul Aspland had joined the group as Artistic Director.
 Paul had a degree in fine arts from the University of Windsor and the Board appointed him the Artistic Director.
-The group had been rehearsing the play Separate Tables for several months.
-Paul asked if he could help and he began rehearsing and whipped the play into a production which, opened during a heavy snow storm.

-Paul started his first season as Artistic Director with William Shakespeare’s Taming of the Shrew.
-Paul took the lead role and Christine Shillemore was the female shrew and other actors included Andy Foote, Fraser Milne, a local architect, who designed and built the set with the help of members of the company.
+It wasn’t long before the group tried harder plays, like William Shakespeare’s Taming of the Shrew.
+Paul took the lead role and Christine Schillemore was the female shrew and other actors included Andy Foote, Fraser Milne, a local architect, who designed and built the set with the help of members of the company.

 Paul and many of the actors were new Canadians from the United Kingdom, who had performed in amateur dramatics in England and they attracted many other expats from the UK, such as Gillian Rourke, Alan Cox, Norma Busby and Christine Hamley.